funbox/activerecord-overflow_signalizer/README.md

 ActiveRecord::OverflowSignalizer.new(signalizer: MyAwesomeSignalizer.new(some_params))
 ```
-By default it use only logging
+By default it uses only logging

 ## Development

-For tests you need postgresql connection specified in `spec/database.yml`.
+For tests you need a postgresql connection specified in `spec/database.yml`.

 ## Contributing